 Let’s stop running projects this way.
 Agile is a reliable defibrillator for your organization’s heart.

 Agile methods are now popular enough that the Project Management Institute has officially recognized them in a number of ways including setting up an agile project management community for PMI members.
 This is a good sign, and I re-joined the PMI as a result.
-However, there is still a big gap between “doing” agile and “Going Agile”, between adopting agile methods for project management and transforming your organization to become agile in all aspects of its work.
+However, there is still a big gap between an Agile adoption and an Agile transformation.
+Between doing agile methods for project management and transforming your organization to become agile in all aspects of its work.
 Most people are “doing” and “adopting” agile, not doing the deep transformation.

 For some years now, the premise I have been working on is that agile methods are actually all about learning.
 They aren’t about product delivery.
 Rather, product (or service) delivery is the context for learning.
 What does this matter?